sentryguides/sentry/source/heroes/crystal_maiden.md

 ultimate without interruption so far or abilities that can interrupt you go through Black King Bar (like <%= ability :vengefulspirit_nether_swap %>, <%= ability :pudge_meat_hook %> and a few others), you could also go straight into <%= item :ultimate_scepter %>.
 It buffs the damage and slow of your ultimate by quite a bit.
-These items hower are very expensive for a support, in most games you will not be able to afford them.
+These items however are very expensive for a support, in most games you will not be able to afford them.

 #### Alternatives